TheCSharpAcademy/CodeReviews.Console.CodingTracker/CodingTracker.caloc-nz/README.md

 VSCode.](https://youtu.be/tvrfIMiG3-s?si=hNIiJe8F2qEh3dqQ), which got me to a
 working app, but did not include Spectre.Console and Dapper.

-The tuturial helped me understand the basics and the strucutre of the code
+The tutorial helped me understand the basics and the structure of the code
 for the CodingTracker app.
 Once I had a running app I researched and changed
 the code to support Dapper.

 After the Dapper changes, I changed the code to support Spectre.Console.

-I have been through a few itterations of the code to optimise the code and
+I have been through a few iterations of the code to optimise the code and
-make it more readable with a combination of the Visual Studo 2022 messages
+make it more readable with a combination of the Visual Studio 2022 messages
 and Codacy identify and resolve issues.
 I didn't just make changes to the
-code without understanding exaclty what the recommended changes mean or do,
+code without understanding exactly what the recommended changes mean or do,
 and where I still didn't understand the changes I left unchanged.

 The project is in a working state and I believe meets all the project